xayanide/event-handler-loader/README.md

     exportType: "named",
     // Default value: eventHandler (Case-sensitive!)
     // Options: non-empty string or "*"
-    // Setting the preferred export name to '*' with exportType set as named will make the module import all named exports within a module that follows the event handler structure regardless of how they're named.
+    // Setting the preferredExportName: "*" with
+    // exportType: named will make the module import all named exports from a module that
+    // follows the event handler structure regardless of how they're named.
     // Preferred export name to look for inside a module
     preferredNamedExport: "myCustomEventHandler",
     // Default value: []